-Notice of Proposed Rulemaking NPRM
+NPRM Notice of Proposed Rulemaking

-Office of Information and Regulatory Affairs OIRA
+OIRA Office of Information and Regulatory Affairs

-Office of the Federal Register OFR RFI
+OFR Office of the Federal Register

-Request for Information
+RFI Request for Information

-CHAPTER 1 DRAFTING GUIDELINES FOR PERSONNEL
+CHAPTER 1 DRAFTING GUIDELINES FOR AGENCY PERSONNEL

-- 1.1 What Guidelines should agencies develop on administrative recordkeeping for informal rulemaking? - 1.2 Who is the audience for the Guidelines? - 1.3 What topics should the Guidelines address? - 1.4 How should the Guidelines be organized? - 1.5 How should the agency disseminate the Guidelines? - 1.6 Whom should agency personnel contact when they have questions about the Guidelines? - 1.7 How should the agency maintain the Guidelines?
+- 1.1 What guidelines should agencies develop on administrative recordkeeping for informal rulemaking? - 1.2 Who is the audience for the Guidelines? - 1.3 What topics should the Guidelines address? - 1.4 How should the Guidelines be organized? - 1.5 How should the agency disseminate the Guidelines? - 1.6 Whom should agency personnel contact when they have questions about the Guidelines? - 1.7 How should the agency maintain the Guidelines?

-1.1 What Guidelines should agencies develop on administrative recordkeeping for informal rulemaking?
+1.1 What guidelines should agencies develop on administrative recordkeeping for informal rulemaking?

 Agencies compile three main types of administrative records related to informal rulemaking: (1) an internal rulemaking record, (2) a public rulemaking docket, and (3) an administrative record for judicial review.
 Various federal laws, executive-branch policies, and agency practices govern how agency personnel manage these records.
-ACUS Recommendation 2013-4, The Administrative Record in Informal Rulemaking, also offers agencies best practices for their compilation, preservation, and public disclosure.
-This Recommendation is reproduced in Appendix A.
+ACUS Recommendation 2013-4, The Administrative Record in Informal Rulemaking, also offers agencies best practices for their compilation, preservation, and public disclosure.1

-Policies on compiling administrative records are usually spread across multiple sources, including statutes, executive-branch policies, and agency regulations, guidance documents, manuals, and memoranda.
-It can be difficult for agency personnel involved in informal rulemaking to locate all relevant policies and understand how they relate to each other.
+Policies and procedures for compiling administrative records are usually spread across multiple sources, including statutes, executive-branch policies, and agency regulations, guidance documents, manuals, memoranda.
+Some procedures may be a matter of unwritten, agency custom.
+It can be difficult for agency personnel involved in informal rulemaking to locate all relevant policies and procedures and understand how they relate to each other.